Financial setbacks affect confidence by quietly changing how you see yourself.

 Over time, that evidence restores calm.

-Mistake 1: Assuming confidence will automatically return with improved income
+Assuming confidence will return automatically once income improves

 Income can improve quickly.
 Internal safety often takes longer.